shaunxwang/mysite/content/post/post_002_dig_cust_journey/index.md

 Customer in above visit browsed **benefits** six times seperately.

-## A Python solution to the challenge
+## A Python Solution to the Challenge
 > :warning: <br>
 Start of a Jupyter notebook